Doug McCoun

 Doug McCoun is an American racing driver who won the NASCAR Weekly Series national championship in 1985 and 1985–86 Pacific Coast Regional Championships.

 Driving a dirt Late Model for his father, owner Dick McCoun, Doug won 27 of the 53 NASCAR-sanctioned races that he entered.
 Most were at Watsonville Speedway, Merced Fairgrounds Speedway, and other race tracks in California.

-He had 9 wins, 49 Top 5s and 87 Top 10s in 207 races in NASCAR Southwest Series between 1992 and 2005.
-McCoun also ran 2 races in the NASCAR Northwest Series, one in 1996 and the other in 1998, his best finish was a 5th-place at Portland.
+McCoun had nine wins, 49 top-fives and 87 top-tens in 207 races in NASCAR Southwest Series between 1992 and 2005.
+McCoun also ran two races in the NASCAR Northwest Series, one in 1996 and the other in 1998, his best finish was a fifth-place at Portland.